European shares rebound on short-covering

 CONCERTED RESPONSES

-The Euro Stoxx volatility index, a gauge of market expectations that tends to decline when the equity market rises, ended 1.23 percent higher.
+The Euro Stoxx volatility index .V2TX, a gauge of market expectations that tends to decline when the equity market rises, ended 1.23 percent higher.

 Market observers said trading conditions would remain fragile until euro zone leaders come up with a solution to contain the region's debt crisis and stop contagion to core countries.